 First, you cannot know if there is any more money to be found until your lawyer has looked diligently for it.
 You will sleep better after the conclusion of your case knowing that you had hired a firm that did a proper investigation before deciding that there was no more money to recover.

 Insurance companies will always stand silently by, happy to let you make the mistake of closing a case way too soon.
 The other reason is that gathering the money is only half of the battle in your case.
 The second half is preventing all of that money from going towards astronomical medical bills, Medicare and Medicaid liens, workers' comp carriers, your employer, ERISA plans, or any of the other entities that will be staking their claim on your payout.

-Yes, insurance companies deceive, yes, insurance companies can be wrong, and yes, insurance companies are only looking out for their own bank account.
-Don't let them intimidate you.
+Yes, insurance companies deceive.
+Yes, insurance companies can be wrong.
+And yes, insurance companies are only looking out for their own bank account.
+Don't let them mislead you.
 Every time somebody faces the kinds of serious injuries that we handle, we want to invest time with them in trying to decide whether or not they need a lawyer.
 We make this decision with you, and we make this decision for free.

 When an insurance adjuster tells you that the same offer will stand regardless of who you decide to hire, you should know that they do not get to decide how much you are to be paid.
 Once you hire a lawyer, most insurance companies will change the adjuster in charge of the insurance money for your case.